mosaic-design-system/docs/src/components/list-group.md

       ## What is a List Group

-      List groups are a flexible and powerful component for displaying a series of content.
-Modify and extend them to support just about any content within.
+      **List groups** are a flexible component that can display a series of content.
+They can be modified and extended to support just about any content within.

       ### When and why

-      When you have an ordered or unordered list of elements to display in your application this could be a list of items in a list group.
+      When you have an ordered or unordered list of elements to display in your application, a **List group** can be used to display them.

       - - -